-Across the studies we examined, 91% evaluated coaching models that were combined with at least one additional PD element.
+Across the studies we examined, 90 percent evaluated coaching models that were combined with at least one additional PD element.
 This finding is nearly identical with Schachter's (2015) review of the literature on PD for pre-kindergarten educators.
-Coaching was combined most frequently with group trainings in the form of summer workshops and team training sessions during the academic year where coaches might demonstrate lessons or instructional practices (37 of 44).
-Eighteen of the 44 studies also provided teachers with instructional content materials such as curriculum, lesson plans, or guide books.
-Another eight studies supplemented coaching with video exemplars of other teachers delivering high-quality instruction.
+Coaching was combined most frequently with group trainings in the form of summer workshops and team training sessions during the academic year where coaches might demonstrate lessons or instructional practices (48 of 60).
+Twenty-two of the 60 studies also provided teachers with instructional content materials such as curriculum, lesson plans, or guide books.
+Another 14 studies supplemented coaching with video exemplars of other teachers delivering high-quality instruction.

 We found that the reported number of hours teachers worked one-on-one with a coach varied widely across coaching programs.
-Nine studies reported coaching dosages of ten hours or less while twelve studies reported 21 hours or more.
-The total PD hours for participating teachers also varied widely across programs with eight interventions consisting of 20 total hours or less and nine interventions consisting of 60 total hours or more.
+Sixteen studies reported coaching dosages of ten hours or less while 14 studies reported 21 hours or more.
+The total PD hours for participating teachers also varied across programs with 13 interventions consisting of 20 total hours or less and 10 interventions consisting of 60 total hours or more.
 This wide variation in the dosage of coaching and total PD hours illustrates the substantial differences in the coaching programs included in this meta-analysis.

 Because average teaching experience was not reported in a consistent metric across studies, we do not include this information in Table 1.
 For those studies that did report mean years of teaching experience, the average was approximately 11 years.
-Some studies focused specifically on early career teachers (e.g. Blazar & Kraft, 2015), while others focused on more veteran teachers (e.g. Pianta, Mashburn, Downer, Hamre, & Justice, 2008; Teemant, 2014; Vernon-Feagans et al., 2013; Vogt & Rogalla, 2009).
+Some studies focused specifically on early career teachers (e.g. Blazar & Kraft, 2016, while others focused on more veteran teachers (e.g. Pianta, Mashburn, Downer, Hamre, & Justice, 2008; Teemant, 2014; Vernon-Feagans et al., 2013; Vogt & Rogalla, 2009).